ashwu11/slap-jack-mania/README.md

 This application represents a game of Slap Jack, a multiplayer reaction game of up to four players.
-Players can either continue as a guest or create an account.
-If an account is created, you can view each saved account's total wins, games played, as well as a streak count of consecutive wins.
-The flips and slaps will be represented by certain keys, depending on how many players are in the game.
+Players can choose whether to save a game, which will add their account to the leaderboard.
+Players can also view each saved account's total wins and games played.
+The 'flips' and 'slaps' will be represented by certain keys, depending on how many players are in the game.
 The rules below apply to all players, and a clarification of the terms can be found below as well.
-There will also be a timer option for the desired duration of a game.

 This project is of interest to me because Slap Jack is one of my favorite card games.
 In fact, my friends and I have developed new rules a long time ago for